pyofwave/PyOfWave/roster.rst

 - Simple Data Protocol

-- Events Protocol  (required for basic features)
+- Events Protocol  <web basic>
    NOTES:
    - Implementing this should be as easy as activating websockets for the client protocol.
    - Athena will buy little extra and POW should be light in dependancies.

-- Wave Client Protocol -- alcinnz ( )
+- Wave Client Protocol <client basic> -- alcinnz ( )

 - Authentication Protocols

-   - OAuth (required for basic features)
+   - OAuth (would be web basic if I encouraged people to use the web connection, but I encourage ShareJS instead)

-   - SSL
+   - SSL <client basic>

    - alias (via HTTP for groups)

 - RSS notification (optional)

-- Test Web-app
+- Test Web-app ( *extremely* nice feature)

 Storage Schemes (either of these can be implemented for basic features)
 ---------------